 The French EuroVelos

-Six of the 14 EuroVelo routes pass through mainland France; these are Eurovelos 1, 3, 4, 5, 6 and 8.
+Seven of the 15 EuroVelo routes pass through mainland France; these are Eurovelos 1, 3, 4, 5, 6, 8 and 17.
 For a cyclist interested in staying within the borders of France, the French portions of the EuroVelo network make excellent stand-alone routes.
 All but one of the six routes pass continuously through France.
 Only EuroVelo 5 in broken by a detour through Belgium and Luxembourg (although I chose an alternative route that straddled the Franco-Belgian border rather than heading to Brussels).

 Cycling accommodation on EuroVelo routes in France